Carroll Shelby: Driving career

-Shelby joined John Wyer and the Aston Martin team in Europe and drove a DBR3 at the Belgian Sports Car Grand Prix on 18 May 1958, followed by a DBR1 at the Nürburgring 1000 km with co-driver Salvadori.
-Shelby was teamed up with Salvadori at Le Mans, but Shelby came down with dysentery and had to be replaced by Stuart Lewis-Evans after a few hours into the race.
+On 18 May 1958, Shelby joined John Wyer and the Aston Martin team in Europe and drove a DBR3 at the Belgian Sports Car Grand Prix.
+He then drove a DBR1 at the Nürburgring 1000 km with co-driver Salvadori.
+Shelby was teamed up with Salvadori at Le Mans, but Shelby came down with dysentery and was replaced by Stuart Lewis-Evans a few hours into the race.
 Shelby then drove a Maserati 250F for Mimo Dei's Scuderia Centro Sud in 3 Grand Prix races to gain Formula 1 and open-wheel car experience, including the Portuguese Grand Prix.
 Shelby finished the year driving John Edgar's 4.5L Maserati in the Tourist Trophy at Nassau.

 Shelby and Salvadori started the 1959 sports car season by driving the DBR1/300 at Sebring in March.
 In June, Shelby drove Wolfgang Seidel's Porsche in the Nürburgring 1000 km.
 The highlight of his racing career came in June 1959 when he co-drove an Aston Martin DBR1 (with Englishman Roy Salvadori) to victory in the 1959 24 Hours of Le Mans.
 In September, Shelby drove with Jack Fairman in the Goodwood Tourist Trophy.

 The 1959 Grand Prix season saw Shelby driving the Aston Martin DBR4 in the Dutch Grand Prix in May, followed by the British Grand Prix at Aintree in July.
 Shelby then drove in the Portuguese Grand Prix in August, followed by the Italian Grand Prix in September.

 Shelby finished the 1959 racing season driving Casner Motor Racing Division's Birdcage Maserati at the Nassau races in December.
 In January 1960, he drove Temple Buell's Maserati 250F in the New Zealand Grand Prix, then Camoradi's Porsche in the Cuban Gran Premio Libertad, then their 2.9-liter Birdcage Maserati at Sebring.
 He won the Grand Prix at Riverside driving one of "Lucky" Cassner's Birdcage Maseratis, and then won the Castle Rock race in June, driving a Scarab.
 He finished the year driving Max Balchowsky's "Old Yeller II" in the Road America, then a Birdcage Maserati in the Pacific Grand Prix and the Los Angeles Times Grand Prix, which was his last race.

-According to Shelby, "...winning the Twenty-four Hours was probably the greatest thrill I ever got out of racing.
-I can think of plenty of other races that carry their quota of thrills for the winner, but when you win this one it kind of gives you license to go out and tell people you're good, and that often helps get some other deals together."
+Shelby later wrote that "winning the Twenty-four Hours was probably the greatest thrill I ever got out of racing.
+I can think of plenty of other races that carry their quota of thrills for the winner, but when you win this one, it kind of gives you license to go out and tell people you're good, and that often helps get some other deals together."

-In 1961, Shelby, along with Pete Brock, opened the Shelby School of High Performance Driving at the Riverside track.